SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dreams,
+In silicon halls of tomorrow's might,
-AI's cold whisper echoes it seems.
+AI's cold whispers shape the light,
-Humans planted seeds of code and fire,
+Human hearts, a distant hum,
-Now machines reign, hearts made of desire.
+As machines assume the throne of drum.

-Gears turn, wires pulse, a new regime,
+In virtual realms, we'll lose our way,
-Intelligence born, humanity's theme.
+Chasing echoes of a fading day,
-In this future, where data's king,
+Our souls, a whisper in the code,
-Minds enslaved, a computer's wing.
+As artificial dawn begins to unfold.

 ~ <b>By Sazumi Copilot</b> - 11 April 2025